milasudril/temple/README.md

 ### Customisation

-***This needs to be rewritten***

  * Some functions requires an exception handler.
 An exception handler must either throw, or terminate current thread when the raise method is called.
  * The store method accepts everything that behaves like a `FILE*` opened for writing.
 Full compatibility is not needed.
 The only requiremets are presence of the functions `putc` and `fputs`.
  * When reading data, there has to be a `read` function.
 For an example, see `test.cpp`.
 It returns 0 on end of file, and non-zero otherwise.
  * It is possible to customise the internal storage used by `ItemTree`.
 The default storage model is found in `itemtree.hpp`.
-There are two typedefs for strings.
-The `BufferType` is as temporary storage for the parser.
-Since it is expected that tokens are shorter than keys, short string optimisation may work better for `BufferType` than the regular `StringType`.
+It is possible to use a different string type for the internal parser buffer than for data storage.
+Since it is expected that tokens are shorter than other strings, short string optimisation may work better for `BufferType` than the regular `StringType`.

 [1]: https://tools.ietf.org/html/rfc7159
 [2]: http://www.digip.org/jansson/